About time, right?

 “You’ll never come back,” shrieked the king.
 On that basis, he rejected a number of excursions that the animal would have enjoyed to take.

-Jakome was pleased with the idea.
+JAKOME was pleased with the idea.
 Away from the bawdy atmosphere of the court, surrounded by godly companions, the snot might rethink his disturbing stance.
-The king had long hoped to have the critter baptized.
-Loony, I know.
-Animals are not baptized.
+The king still hoped to have the critter baptized.
+Now, animals are not baptized.
 But they are often blessed.
 Same thing almost, right?

-The king’s determination to have the cat baptized can partly be attributed to the fact that Sly had never been given even an inferior Anglican ceremony.
-Spiritually, he was as vulnerable as could be.
+The king’s determination to have the cat anointed can be attributed to the fact that Sly had never been given even an inferior Anglican ceremony.
+Spiritually, he was as vulnerable as a newborn.
 Jakome considered wrapping the critter in swaddling, a shaved forehead exposed, and passing him off as a babe in arms to a priest with poor eyesight.
-Dangerous!
-A good tight wrap would prevent a clawing, but eyes shooting daggers and, instead of gurgles, unnatural hisses, might result in a scheduled baptism being replaced by an impromptu exorcism.
+A tight wrap would prevent a clawing, but eyes shooting daggers and, instead of gurgles, hisses, might result in a scheduled baptism being replaced by an impromptu exorcism.

-The cat would not stand for it, of course.
-He had made his position abundantly clear.
-The sacrament would have to be administered with the critter unaware of the ritual splash and accompanying prayer.
+The sacrament would have to be administered with the critter unaware of the ritual splash.
 The baptismal font would be a dead giveaway.
 A presiding cleric, same deal.
 If a lay person dared do the job, would it be valid?

 My dear Zag,